mjpearson/passport-slack/README.md

 ## Notice

 This repository is not getting the love it deserves.
-If you're interested in taking over maintenance or ownership of this repo and npm, please reach me (Mike Pearson) at github@x0rz.com
+If you're interested in taking over maintenance or ownership of this repo and npm, please ask Slack to care about it.

 ## Install
 ```shell